ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 evidence about 'Other' treatments used in China.

 Below are the networks used to calculate mortality HRs in the NDMM and RRMM setting respectively.
-The networks for relapse HRs were nearly identical to these, with only a few added links (RCTs that reported relapse outcomes but did not have mature mortality data).
+The networks for relapse HRs were nearly identical to these, the only difference being a few added links (RCTs that reported relapse outcomes but did not have mature mortality data).

 .. image:: ndmm_TTD_simple_network.png
   :width: 500